Prescription Motorcycle Sunglasses: What’s Important to Know?

 Now that you understand the importance of wearing sunglass frames that are designed for riding, the next step is to determine the type of prescription lens and options that are most important to you.

 There are two lenses materials to choose from, Polycarbonate or Trivex.
-Yes, there are other lens materials such as Plastic or Glass; but these materials are not impact resistant, and can shatter or break.
+Yes, there are other lens materials such as Plastic or Glass.
+However, these materials are not impact resistant, and can shatter or break.
 We recommend plastic or glass lenses only for casual use, not for riding motorcycles.
 You can compare polycarbonate to Toyota and Trivex to a Lexus.
 Both are great, but Trivex is better.

 Polycarbonate is an extremely tough, versatile polymer used to make helmet visors and compact discs (CDs).
 Polycarbonate is virtually unbreakable.
 The advantages of polycarbonate include:

 1. Polycarbonate offers 100% UV protection, plastic lenses do not.

 2. Poly is highly impact-resistant and light weight.